annawinther/Sprint-Challenge--Advanced-CSS/README.md

 2. Describe what it means to be mobile first vs desktop first.

-Mobile first means you're designing for a mobile device first and then expand layout or features as you gain more screen space.
+Mobile first means you're designing a page/site for a mobile device first and then expand layout or features as you gain more screen space.
 Desktop first is simply the opposite.
 You design and code for a desktop first and then shrink as you get less screen space.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?